Best alternatives to Gmail to protect your privacy

 If you’re looking for a minimalistic email service, Fastmail is your best pick!
 In a sense, it's one of the best Gmail alternatives as it is completely ad-free.
 However, do keep in mind that your messages are stored in unencrypted form and in one of the worst locations when it comes to privacy.

-When you opt for the Basic plan, you get 2GB of storage space per user.
-With the Standard plan, you get to 25GB, and with the Professional plan 100GB of storage space.
+When you opt for the Individual plan, you get 60GB of storage space per user.
+With the Duo plan, you get 120GB (60GB per person), and with the Family plan, you get up to 360GB (60GB per person).
 Those who opt for the latter plan can also take advantage of unlimited archiving space.

 11. Posteo – lightweight, but secure email provider